MikAoJk/norwegian-public-organizations/README.md

 # norwegian-public-organizations
-List of norwegian public organizations on GitHub
+List of norwegian public organizations on GitHub as of 10.05.2024

 | organization name                                        | url                                        | number of repos |
 |----------------------------------------------------------|--------------------------------------------|-----------------|